 How fast should it go?
-Wrong question!
+The wrong question entirely.

 Rhythm is one of the most powerful—yet often overlooked—tools in stage combat.
 A fight that proceeds beat-by-beat at a fixed tempo quickly grows monotonous, draining energy from the scene and dulling the audience’s engagement.
 Introducing syncopation, varied timing, or unexpected pauses keeps the action dynamic and unpredictable.
 This rhythmic variety transforms stage combat from mechanical exchange into compelling storytelling.